shmykelsa/AAAD/README.md

 Screen2Auto is not installing (2021/11/02) - Screen2Auto's website changed something with installation method.
 A new installation method will be provided in the next few days.

 Fermata Auto disappeared from Android Auto 7.1 (2021/11/13) - It appears that Android Auto introduced a lock just for Fermata Auto while the other apps are fine.
 This issue is currently under investigation.
+Temporary fix: clear Android Auto's cache and datas before using it.

 ### [GO TO DOWNLOAD](https://github.com/shmykelsa/AAAD/releases)